Podcast: Two Cents' Worth

 "Every time I come to Wellington, which is about once a year now, I come in here because historically Marilyn’s always done a good job and I see no reason to give up an old habit."

-Would the Reserve Bank move the exchange rate by, say, 5 percent?
+Question 3: Would the Reserve Bank ever ditch the traditional 25 basis points moves for the official cash rate, and change the exchange rate by, say, 5 percent?

 - Nikki Mandow